Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - `src/components/widget/components/KLineChartComponent.jsx` (lines 735-773)
 - `src/components/widget/components/UnifiedChart.jsx`

+## Default Scroll Position on Page/Pair/Timeframe Load (Latest)

+- **Feature**: When the page loads for the first time, or when the user changes the trading pair, or switches to a different timeframe, the chart now defaults to showing the **current candle position** (real-time view).

+- **Implementation**:
+  - Initial load and all pair/timeframe changes reset the `isInitialLoad` flag via dependency array: `[settings.symbol, settings.timeframe]`
+  - On initial data arrival, the chart scrolls to real-time using `scrollToRealTime()` instead of manually scrolling back 100 candles
+  - The `isAutoFollowRef` is set to `true`, enabling auto-follow for subsequent new candles
+  - Manual scroll position tracking is cleared, allowing fresh tracking of user interactions

+- **Behavior**:
+  - ✅ **First page load**: Chart shows the latest/current candle position
+  - ✅ **Pair change**: Chart resets and shows the latest candle for the new pair
+  - ✅ **Timeframe change**: Chart resets and shows the latest candle for the new timeframe
+  - ✅ **After initial load**: User can manually scroll to history; scroll position is maintained per previous fix

+Files affected:
+- `src/components/widget/components/KLineChartComponent.jsx` (line 839-842, dependency array line 50)

 ## Advanced Chart Tick Throttling (Latest)

 Real-time chart updates now process each tick immediately by default.
 You can optionally enable throttling via an env var if needed.